tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-02-17-jenkins-pipeline-shared-libraries.markdown

 One way is to use [Workflow plugin](https://github.com/jenkinsci/workflow-cps-global-lib-plugin).
 Comprehensive user documentation can be found in [this section](https://jenkins.io/doc/book/pipeline/shared-libraries/) of Jenkins handbook.

-In the following sections, we review the older ways of updating shared Groovy code which are still used in some Jenkins system.
+In the following sections, we review a couple **older**, but not necessarily worse, ways of updating shared Groovy code which are still used in some Jenkins system.

 ### Simple copying